vladigleba/vladigleba.github.io/posts/basics/prayer.md

 Daniel, after a lifetime of following God, included himself in the sins of his people when praying for God's forgiveness.
 He did not say, "They have sinned," but, "We have sinned."
 Likewise, Paul, after spending years of his life preaching, teaching, and building up the early church, did not hesitate to refer to himself as the chief of sinners.
 He could have said, "Of whom I *was* chief," but he said, "Of whom I *am* chief."

 Today, there is so much emphasis on our identity as sons and daughters of God that calling oneself a sinner is viewed almost as heresy or a perversion of the gospel, but Paul and Daniel would beg to differ.
-It's true that *in* Christ we are children of God, but let's not forget who we are *apart* from Christ so that we can continue to see the need to cling to Him {% rf '1 Corinthians 10:12' %}.
+It's true that *in* Christ we are children of God, but let's not forget who we are *apart* from Christ so that we can continue to see the need to cling to Him {% rf '1 Corinthians 10:12' %}; otherwise, we risk adopting the Pharisaic mindset&mdash;that being God's children we no longer have a need of repentance {% rf '1 John 5:8' %}.

 ## What is one of the keys to effective prayer?